AiyionPrime/heimdallr/README.md

 finding public ssh keys with ease

-This tool is intended to find developers public keys on github, were they may've left them.
+This tool is intended to get developers public keys
+* via a limited ssh-server on the local host (which can be accessed by ssh-copy-id)
+* or by fetching them from github, were the developers may've left them.

 ## Getting Started